All projects

 My Role

 Orders flow through Paystack: the checkout page creates a pending order in the database, initiates a Paystack transaction, and redirects the customer to Paystack's hosted payment page.
 On successful payment, a Paystack webhook hits the confirmation route which verifies the transaction reference and marks the order as paid.
-The order items and shipping address are stored with the order record.

-The bag is managed in Supabase for logged-in users (cart_items table scoped by user_id) so it persists across devices.
 Product prices are stored in kobo (the smallest Naira unit) to avoid floating point precision issues on payment amounts.

 Key Decisions